Oregon Auto Accident Lawyer

 If you have received injuries because of driver negligence, you should contact a qualified and experienced personal injury lawyer who understands the complexities of personal injury law and insurance company procedures.
 It’s important to start the process as soon as possible so that the statutes of limitations doesn’t prevent you from filing a claim.

 A common collision on American roads occurs when the front of another vehicle strikes the side of your vehicle, resulting in a side impact (or “T-Bone”) collision.
-These types of collisions are responsible for over 9,000 deaths annually – only head on collisions are more deadly.
-In fact, in 2004, 26% of all fatal auto accidents and 31% of all non-fatal auto accidents were the result of side impact collisions.
-Most of these incidents occur at intersections as the result of a failure to stop at a stop sign or red light, and are thus preventable.
+These side impacts are the most likely of all collisions to cause serious injury.
+These types of collisions are also responsible for over 9,000 deaths annually – only head on collisions are more deadly.
+Most of T-Bone collisions occur at intersections as the result of a failure to stop at a stop sign or red light, and are thus preventable.
 Since they are preventable, these aren’t “accidents;” these are the result of someone’s negligence, and are correctly called a “crash” or a “collision.”

 Head on Impact

 Head on impacts are the most deadly of all collisions.
 They also are a high percentage of the cases that we deal with, including cases in which one or more of the people involved die as a result of the impact.
 But for those who don’t, the collision can often be devastating, causing serious injuries, lifelong disability, and the need for permanent ongoing care.
 Often times, these cases also raise other important issues in a legal case because the oncoming driver was under the influence of drugs or alcohol.